Jamey My name is Jamey, and I approve this message:

 Action Cabbage

-Patch Kids The Santa Clause Marvel Trading Card Game APB: All Points Bulletin
+Patch Kids The Santa Clause Marvel Trading Card Game

 For the few brave and curious souls among you who wish to pursue advanced Jamey studies, suggested areas of research include: game design (naturally), ethics, open source software, programming languages, independent game development, collaborative storytelling (role-playing, playback theatre, psychodrama), artificial intelligence, systems theory/cybernetics, and anything having to do with the history and culture of Iceland.